-Lyme Insomnia is basically difficulty with falling sleep due to infection with Lyme disease.
+Lyme Insomnia is basically difficulty with falling asleep due to an infection with Lyme disease.
 The word "insomnia" means "no sleep" or "lack of sleep".

 There are many causes of insomnia, and Lyme disease is just one of them.

 Insomnia (trouble falling asleep) is pretty much the most frequent thing that most people will notice.
 When doctors are evaluating patients who are currently undergoing treatment for Lyme, there is one thing in common, and that is that almost ALL patients complain that can't get any sleep.

 This sounds like something "not too bad" at first, BUT it quickly becomes a problem.
 Sleep is extremely important for humans - and we need GOOD QUALITY sleep, too!
 All the cells and tissues in our bodies are constantly being broken down and worn out, and are repaired and re-built during sleep.
 So sleep is an essential part of being a human!